yingshaoxo/Chinese_rationality_analasis_or_classification/Chinese_rationality_analasis/README.md

 The repo contains the trainig data located in the data folder and a jupyter notebook for the tutorial.

 ## Dependencies
-Python 3.6, numpy, pickle, keras, tensorflow, [jieba](https://github.com/fxsjy/jieba)
+Python 3.6, numpy, pickle, keras, tensorflow, auto_everything, [jieba](https://github.com/fxsjy/jieba)

 ### Optional Dependencies for plotting
 pylab, scipy